Who are we?

 Gospel Community Leaders

-On Belay GC (Springwood) – James & Hannah Coomer
+On Belay GC (Springwood) – James & Hannah Coomer, Chris & Maz McEwan

 Florabella GC (Linden/Katoomba) – Dave & Glenda Miles

-Lemongrove GC (Warrimoo) – Eleanor Allison & Sarah Gutcher
+Lemongrove GC (Blaxland) – Andrew & Eleanor Allison

 Oaks GC (Springwood) – Toby & Annie Dedden, Rhys & Emily Dane